Master of Public Administration

 |Nonprofit / NGOs internationally oriented|

 |Unemployed (not seeking employment)|

 Unique Partnerships and Community Connections

 Portland State is well-known for its focus on community service and engagement, and the Mark O. Hatfield School of Government is one of the best places to take advantage of the numerous community partnerships PSU has developed.
 Partnerships and cooperative arrangements exist within the Oregon University System (which includes Oregon State University, Oregon Health & Science University, University of Oregon, and more) as well as with multiple health, human service, community and governmental agencies in Portland, across Oregon, and nationally.

 The Hatfield School has earned a reputation as a producer of well-qualified and passionate alumni.
-You will be learning with committed students from a wide variety of fields and levels of experience.
-Through lively class discussions and coursework you will make connections that will further enhance your professional career.
-The list below provides a few examples of the diverse organizations that hire our MPA graduates:
+You will be learning with committed students from a wide variety of fields and levels of experience, and networking with community organizations, professionals, and decisionmakers.
+Here are just a few examples of some of the organizations where our alumni now serve and lead:

 For more information and opportunities to connect with graduates in the field, be sure to visit the Public Administration Alumni Association website.

 The MPA program is designed to be academically rigorous, intellectually challenging, and personally rewarding.
 Each student accepted into the program is assigned to one of our committed faculty who serves as both advisor and mentor, helping to ensure that each student achieves the following program competencies: